oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > * an ID from a Bugzilla system, or
 > * an ID from a public vulnerability database such as the X-Force Database.
 >
-> The ID may be a vendor-specific value but is not to be used to publish the CVE tracking numbers (MITRE standard Common Vulnerabilities and Exposures), as these are specified inside the dedicated CVE element.
+> The ID MAY be a vendor-specific value but is not to be used to publish the CVE tracking numbers (MITRE standard Common Vulnerabilities and Exposures), as these are specified inside the dedicated CVE element.

 #### 3.2.3.6 Vulnerabilities Property - Involvements